Skip to main content

 An IME may only be compelled when the insurance policy contains language requiring the insured party to submit to an exam.
 The insured may not be required to submit to an exam if the circumstances of the exam would amount to an undue burden, such as requiring the insured to travel long distances from home.

 Most states also have court rules which provide that a judge may order an independent medical examination under certain circumstances.
 Usually, an examination can be ordered if a person's physical or mental injuries are in dispute.
-However, if a person claims to have physical injuries but only sues for damages to a vehicle, an examination would not be ordered.
+If a person claims to have physical injuries but only sues for damages to a vehicle, an examination would not be ordered.

 Examinations may also be ordered in lawsuits other than personal injury claims.
 For example, an examination may be ordered in a child custody dispute to determine whether a parent is emotionally stable enough to maintain custody of a child.